 But I don’t see it that way.
-I heard that Jung described introverts as people who go inward to understand and integrate experiences, say through reflection and contemplation.
+The description that makes sense to me is that introverts go inward to understand their experiences, say through reflection and contemplation.
 That’s where they get their energy.
-Extroverts, on the other hand, go outward to understand and integrate, say through conversation (and maybe action?).
+Extroverts, on the other hand, go outward, say through conversation.

 For me this rings true.
-I take time alone to think things over, to integrate experiences, etc. I am not antisocial.
-I need to change these qualities about myself.
+I take time alone to think things over, to integrate experiences, etc. I am not antisocial; usually I like people.
+And I do not want to change these qualities about myself.

-Very often it is from time alone that I get ideas for what I want to write about.
-And then I want to share them with people.
+Very often, from time alone, I get ideas for what I want to write about.
+Then, I want to share what I wrote with other people.
 So, I perform.
 Writing songs is the best way I know to share what I learn from being alone.
-Performing is a great way to share it.
+Performing is a great way to share my songs.

-Sometimes, after hearing one of my songs, somebody will come up to me and tell me something about themselves that the song reminded them of.
-People have told me very personal things.
-It’s as though the setting – a performance of songs – gives us the permission to share very personal things, even though we might be meeting for the first time.
-This feels like a great honor to me, that someone will open up to me like that.
-At those times I think I have done my job well as a songwriter, that I have taken some personal experience of my own, and shared it in a way that somebody else can relate to it from their own life.
+Sometimes, after hearing one of my songs, people will come up to me and tell me something about themselves that they were reminded of.
+I’ve been told some very personal things.
+The setting – a performance of songs – seems to give us the permission to share very personal things, even though we might be meeting for the first time.
+This feels like a great honor, that someone will open up to me like that.
+At those times I think I have done my job well as a songwriter, that I have taken some personal experience, and shared it in a way that someone relates to from their own life.
 I love that.

-In many ways we are different.
+In many ways people are different.
 The things we love, things we don’t love, things we want or don’t want.
-But we are likely to have things in common, things we share.
+But even so, we are likely to have things in common, things we share.
 The hope of a new-day, a sunrise.
 The sadness of a break-up or a death, the loss of a loved one.
-The joy of new life, of family (especially when everyone is getting along).
+The difficulties of hard times; and the joy of new life, and of loving family.